rvpanoz/catslover-app/README.md

 ## Future Improvements

 - Implement pagination for breed list
-- Add user authentication for personalized favorites
+- Add user authentication (currently using localStorage with encrypted data for user properties)